 The most critical asset that a company possesses is its reputation aka ‘prominence’ or ‘prestige’.
-Building a favorable reputation has become a major concern of companies in industries as diverse as financial services, ICT, engineering, FMCG, consultancy, and retailing.
 And although reputation isn’t listed on balance sheets, it can go further in determining a company’s success than a new product, client, or channel strategy.
-Reputation is a means of communicating a product’s benefits, both tangible and intangible, and, thus, has the power to loft business and earnings.
+Reputation has the power to loft business and earnings.
 It captures a company’s essence, personality, and positioning, and distinguishes the company from its peers.
 In short, reputation is a perceptual representation of a company’s past actions and future prospects that describe the company’s overall appeal to its key constituents when compared with other rivals.
 Ultimately, reputation is what resides in the minds of people.
 It is a priceless asset.

 How do you measure reputation?
 A company’s reputation is the outcome of its reputation among numerous stakeholders – customers, investors/shareholders, suppliers, competitors, the general public, etc – in specific categories, such as product/service quality, client service, financial performance, sustainability, innovation, and so on.
 Effectively assessing ‘reputation equity’ involves assessing a company’s reputation among various stakeholders.
 Since reputation is perception, it is perception that must be measured.
 This argues for the assessment of reputation in multiple areas, in ways that are objective, qualitative, and quantitative.